Norwest Venture Partners closes new $1.5 billion fund, adds managing partner

-Norwest Venture Partners announced today that it has closed a new fund of $1.5 billion baptized NVP XIV.
+Norwest Venture Partners announced today that it has closed a new $1.5 billion fund, called NVP XIV.
 This is the firm’s largest fund to date, bringing its total capital commitments to more than $7.5 billion, according to a statement.
 NVP XIV follows NVP XIII, a $1.2 billion fund that closed in January 2016.

 The Bay Area-based firm initially began investing in enterprise startups within the U.S. but has expanded over the years across sector, geography, and stage.
 Today, the firm also invests in consumer and health care and has offices in Israel and India to source deals locally.
 Stage-wise, the partners added a growth equity team nine years ago to make minority and controlling investments in rapidly growing businesses.